actions-marketplace-validations/renanmav_match-label-action/README.md

 # Match Label Action

-This action locates one of a given list of labels in the labels active on the workflow PR.
-You can use this to change what actions run when a PR merges, for instance.
+This action locates one of a given list of labels in the labels active on the workflow issue.
+You can use this to change what actions run when a new issue is created, for instance.

 ## Inputs